runablehq/website-template/CONTEXT.md

 ## 🤖 Agent Priorities

 ### 0. 📝 Implementation Strategy
-- **THIS TEMPLATE IS JUST BOILERPLATE** - completely revamp the design to match user requirements. **MUST REWRITE `Home.tsx` and `About.tsx` BEFORE building anything else.**
+- **THIS TEMPLATE IS JUST BOILERPLATE** - completely revamp the design to match user requirements. **MUST REWRITE `Home.tsx` BEFORE building anything else.**
 - **DO NOT preserve the template look** - create something unique that doesn't resemble the starter
 - Use semantic design tokens for all styling (no hard-coded colors)
 - Feel free to modify any aspect: pages, navigation, blocks, layouts, themes, etc.
- - Rework the theme tokens (colors, radius, spacing) in `src/styles/themes.css` to align with the user's brand or the task context; the default theme is a placeholder.
+ - Rework the design tokens in `src/styles/global.css` to align with the user's brand or the task context; the default theme is a placeholder.

-### 1. 🧱 Reusable Blocks First
+### 1. 🧩 Create Reusable Components First
-- PREFER: Add/extend blocks in `src/blocks/` using shadcn/ui + Tailwind
+- PREFER: Add/extend components in `src/components/` using shadcn/ui + Tailwind
 - AVOID: Page-specific components unless they're small
-- WHY: Blocks are composable, testable, reusable
+- WHY: Components are composable, testable, reusable

-### 2. 🧩 Compose Pages from Blocks
+### 2. 📄 Structure Pages with Components
-- PREFER: Keep pages in `src/pages/` minimal.
+- PREFER: Keep pages in `src/pages/` focused on layout and data flow
-- First step: **Replace `src/pages/Home.tsx` and `src/pages/About.tsx` with your own versions**.
+- First step: **Replace `src/pages/Home.tsx` with your own version**
 - PASS DATA: via serializable props (strings, numbers, booleans)
-- WHY: Logic stays in reusable primitives
+- WHY: Logic stays in reusable components

 ### 3. 📝 Implementation Strategy
-1. Check if existing block can be configured
+1. Check if existing component can be configured
-2. If not, create new block in `src/blocks/`
+2. If not, create new component in `src/components/`
-3. Wire block into relevant page(s)
+3. Wire component into relevant page(s)
 4. Use consistent Tailwind styling with semantic tokens

 ### 4. 🚫 What NOT to do